sergiooak/sticker-ly-api-wrapper/content/index.md

 ---
 seo:
   title: Sticker.ly API Wrapper
-  description: A simple and easy-to-use API wrapper for Sticker.ly, search stickers, packs, and more.
+  description: Effortlessly search, discover, and integrate Sticker.ly stickers and packs into your apps with this unofficial API wrapper.
 ---

 ::u-page-hero